DanielScholzde/FileSync/README.md

 Features:

 - Full bidirectional synchronization of two folders: A <--> B
+  - optional 'backup mode' which only syncs in one way: A --> B
 - support for complex filters (to exclude files or folders)
 - support of multi bidirectional sync
   - A <--> B <--> C